What Is VXLAN?

 VXLAN vs VLAN: Why Introduce VXLAN?

-- ToR table scalability: Every ToR switch may need to support several virtual servers, and each virtual server requires several NICs and MAC addresses.
-This pushes the limits on the table sizes for the ToR switch.
+3. ToR table scalability: Every ToR switch may need to support several virtual servers, and each virtual server requires several NICs and MAC addresses.
+This pushes the limits on the ToR switch’s table sizes.
 In addition, after the ToR tables become full, Layer 2 traffic will be treated as unknown unicast traffic, which will be flooded across the network, causing instability to a previously stable core.

 VXLAN use cases